pdubois/alfrescoprotectnode/README.md

 How to specify the list of nodes that will be protected against deletion?

 You need to specify it in  `protectnodes/src/main/amp/config/alfresco/module/protectnodes/context/service-context.xml` configuring the path of all the nodes you need to protect.
+You can also specify a set of nodes that needs to be unprotected in `deletableList`.

 Example, see property undeletableList for the list of nodes to be protected: